kmaetschke/eoas-556-project/README.md

-# Satellite altimetry-derived gravimetry inversion at Kolumbo volcano
+# Satellite altimetry-derived gravity gradient inversion at Kolumbo volcano
 Project for the course EOAS 556 at UBC (Lecturer: Lindsey Heagy)

 ### Summary: